xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-APP.ACTIVATE   Switches to another application
+APP.ACTIVATE&nbsp;&nbsp;&nbsp;Switches to another application

-EXECUTE   Carries out a command in another application
+EXECUTE&nbsp;&nbsp;&nbsp;Carries out a command in another application

-INITIATE   Opens a channel to another application
+INITIATE&nbsp;&nbsp;&nbsp;Opens a channel to another application

-SEND.KEYS   Sends a key sequence to an application
+SEND.KEYS&nbsp;&nbsp;&nbsp;Sends a key sequence to an application

-TERMINATE   Closes a channel to another application
+TERMINATE&nbsp;&nbsp;&nbsp;Closes a channel to another application

-REQUEST   Requests an array of a specific type of information from an application with which you have a dynamic data exchange (DDE) link
+REQUEST&nbsp;&nbsp;&nbsp;Requests an array of a specific type of information from an application with which you have a dynamic data exchange (DDE) link

-POKE   Sends data to another application with which you have a dynamic data exchange (DDE) link
+POKE&nbsp;&nbsp;&nbsp;Sends data to another application with which you have a dynamic data exchange (DDE) link

 Return to [top](#E)